Stress, anxiety and other strong emotions have an impact on the proper functioning of your mind and body.

-Chronic stress and anxiety can result in dysfunctional patterns of secretion of the stress hormone cortisol.
+Chronic stress and anxiety can result in dysfunctional patterns of secretion of the stress induced hormone cortisol.
 Deficiencies of cortisol and corticotropin-releasing hormone can compromise integrity of the gastrointestinal mucosa, leading to a pathologic intestinal permeability known as “leaky gut syndrome”, which is a prerequisite for the development of autoimmune disease.
 In addition, the neuropeptides, endogenous opioids, and pituitary hormones are released during exposure to stressors and affect cell-mediated and antibody-mediated immune responses.

 Stress-triggered neuroendocrine hormones lead to immune deregulation, which ultimately results in autoimmune disease, by altering or amplifying cytokine production which is a cellular messenger implicated in the pathophysiology of autoimmune disease by increasing antibody cells production and tagging self-tissue for destruction.
 And so, since the autoimmune diseases cause significant psychological distress due to pain, fatigue, and even mobility limitations, vicious cycle ensues.